-LinkedIn is rapidly becoming your professional presence online.
+LinkedIn has become your professional presence online.
 Google yourself, and your LinkedIn profile will be near the top of the search results.
-Use Outlook 365?
+Use Microsoft 365?
 The LinkedIn profile of people who email you is a click away.
 Both Google and Microsoft are driving people to your LinkedIn profile.

 Take advantage of this!
 Use LinkedIn to feed these people the exact information you want them to have about you.
-Share your story, advocate for your solutions, promote your company culture.
+Share your story, advocate for your solutions, and promote your company culture.